ksungcaya/phpass/README.md

 ## That's it!

-Please refer to Laravel documentation on [Security](http://laravel.com/docs/4.2/security) to know more about Authentication and Hash Classes.
+Please refer to Laravel documentation on [Security](http://laravel.com/docs/4.2/security) to know more about Authentication and Hash methods.